undeadpickle/OKO-CCSS-Navigation/README.md

 3. Click on domains to expand and see clusters
 4. Click on clusters to see standards
 5. Select any item to view its full content
+6. **Resize the panel**: Drag the right edge of the navigation panel to see more text
+7. **Save selections**: Click the save button or press Ctrl+S to save current selection

 ## Project Structure